Lexington Avenue/59th Street station: 1970s to present

 In 2002, the Broadway Line station received a major overhaul.
-The Metropolitan Transportation Authority (MTA) repaired the staircases, re-tiled the walls, added new tiling on the floors, upgraded the station's lights and the public address system, and installed ADA yellow safety threads along the platform edge, new signs, and new trackbeds in both directions.
-The original late 1910s tiling at the Lexington Avenue Line local platforms and the Broadway Line platform being restored, and the original tiling at the Lexington Avenue Line express platforms being covered up with new tiling.
-Despite the repairs, the project did not make the station ADA-accessible.
+The MTA repaired the staircases, re-tiled the walls, added new tiling on the floors, upgraded the station's lights and the public address system, and installed ADA yellow safety threads along the platform edge, new signs, and new trackbeds in both directions.
+The original tiling at the Lexington Avenue Line local platforms and the Broadway Line platform were restored, and the original tiling at the Lexington Avenue Line express platforms was covered up with new tiling.
+This station was renovated in conjunction with the construction of the Bloomberg Tower at 59th Street and Lexington Avenue.
+Although a new entrance was constructed within the building, it has remained closed due to fears of icicle formation on a railing that is part of the building's design, directly above the street entrance.
+A legal battle between the city and the building's management over who is responsible for modifying the design caused the entrance to be temporarily closed between 2003 and 2006.